silvacms/documentation/source/silva/buildout.rst

 .. note::

-    This install can take a while. ``easy_install`` will download some python packages from external software repositories like `sourceforge.net <http://sourceforge.net/>`_.
-It could be that
+    This installation step can take a while. ``easy_install`` will download some Python packages from external software repositories like `sourceforge.net <http://sourceforge.net/>`_.
+It could be
-    one of these servers is temporarily unavailable.
+    that one of these servers is temporarily unavailable.
 In that case you will get a connection timeout error, but you can try it again, until the command succeeds.

 Creating a Silva Buildout tree
 ``````````````````````````````

-The ZopeSkel package installs a script called ``paster`` on your
+The :term:`ZopeSkel` package installs a script called ``paster`` on
-system.
-This can be used to install several CMS products including
+your system.
+This can be used to install several CMS products
-Silva.
-First we'll test if the Silva templates are present by running:
+including Silva.
+You can list all available products like this:

 .. code-block:: sh

    $ paster create --list-templates

-Paster will now print a list of templates, this list should contain an
+Paster will print a list of templates, which should contain an entry
-entry called ``silva_buildout``.
+called ``silva_buildout``.

-Now we will create a Silva environment with paster.
-First go to a
+You can now create a Silva environment with the ``paster`` script.
-directory where you want to install Silva, then run the paster script
+First go to a directory where you want to install Silva, then run the
-with the following arguments:
+``paster`` script with the following arguments:

 .. code-block:: sh

    $ paster create -t silva_buildout

-Paster will now ask you the following questions:
+Paster will ask you the following questions:

 ``Enter project name``